THE CHIEF EXECUTIVE OFFICER RECOMMENDS:

 - Chicago Board of Education (“Board”) or the District: The body politic and corporate, known as the “Board of Education of the City of Chicago” and also known as Chicago Public Schools (“CPS”) or School District 299.

-- Commercially Useful Function: Responsibility for the execution of a distinct element of the work of the contract which is carried out by actually performing, managing, and supervising the work involved, or fulfilling responsibilities as a joint venture.
+- Commercially Useful Function (CFE): Responsibility for the execution of a distinct element of the work of the contract which is carried out by actually performing, managing, and supervising the work involved, or fulfilling responsibilities as a joint venture.
+Evidencing the responsibilities and risks of a business owner such as negotiating the terms of (sub)contracts, taking on a financial risk commensurate with the contract or its subcontract, responsibility for acquiring the appropriate lines of credit and/or loans, or fulfilling responsibilities as a joint venture partner as described in the joint venture agreement.

-- Contract Specific Goals: The subcontracting goals for M/WBE participation established for a particular contract based upon the availability of M/WBEs to perform the anticipated scopes of work of the contract, and CPS’ progress towards meeting the aspired goals.
+- Contract Specific Goals: Contract Specific Goals means the subcontracting goals for MBE and WBE participation established for a particular contract based upon the availability of MBEs and WBEs to perform and anticipated scope of work of the contract and the Commission's progress towards meeting the aspirational goals.
+The subcontracting goals for M/WBE participation established for a particular contract based upon the availability of M/WBEs to perform the anticipated scopes of work of the contract, and CPS’ progress towards meeting the aspired goals.

-- Economically Disadvantaged: An individual whose personal net worth is less than $2,000,000.00, adjusted annually for inflation, such annual adjustment to begin January 2017, based on the Consumer Price Index – Urban Wage Earners and Clerical Workers (Chicago All Items) published by the United States Bureau of Labor Statistics.
+- Economically Disadvantaged: An individual whose personal net worth is less than $2,491,482.03, adjusted annually for inflation, such annual adjustment to begin January 2022, based on the Consumer Price Index – Urban Wage Earners and Clerical Workers (City of Chicago All Items) published by the United States Bureau of Labor Statistics.

-- Good Faith Efforts: Actions undertaken by a contractor to achieve a contract specific goal that, by their scope, intensity, and appropriateness to the objective, can reasonably be expected to fulfill the program’s requirements.
+- Good Faith Efforts (GFE): Actions undertaken by a contractor to achieve a contract specific goal that, by their scope, intensity, and appropriateness to the objective, can reasonably be expected to fulfill the program’s requirements.

 - Goods or Services Contract or Transaction: Any Board procurement of goods or services from a non-CPS-employee (other than for construction, rehabilitation and repairs of CPS buildings) and any other non-construction-related procurements required by Board Rules to be bid or awarded pursuant to a competitive process.